sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/04 - Goodbye Hat Kid/03 - Change of Plan.md

 "One moment, please," said Grooves, tapping a flipper against Snatcher, and the spirit noticed he had also seen the person.
 "Doesn't that person look out of place?"

-"Now that y'all mention it," added Cooking Cat, "I've lived here all my life and I've *never* seen them before."
+"Now that y'all mention it," added Cooking Cat, "I've lived here all my life and done my fair share of travel, and I've *never* seen them before."

 "*Uh, time to go?*" prodded Snatcher.

 "Does anyone remember seeing them before that accursed castle?"
 Questioned the Mafia Boss, rubbing his beard in thought.

 Each of the crew's eyes opened wide as they came to a similar conclusion.
 Cooking Cat simply looked between them, confused.
+"The what now?"

 Snatcher sighed. "*Alright,* fine. *They can be our Plan B if the Kid doesn't budge.
 Now we really must go!*"